Diversity, equity and inclusion (DEI) are more than buzzwords — they’re a priority in the workplace today. Diversity, equity and inclusion

 Use Data to Track Your Effectiveness

-Organizations that are not using data to track their DEI initiatives are missing a critical step in their strategy and process.
-Tracking DEI data and analytics can help you measure progress toward goals and adjust your strategy as necessary.
+Organizations that are not using data to track their diversity, equity and inclusion initiatives are missing a critical step in their strategy and process.
+Tracking diversity, equity and inclusion data and analytics can help you measure progress toward goals and adjust your strategy as necessary.

 Offer Employees the Right Resources